mirage/mirage-www/tmpl/blog/irmin-1.0.md

   end
 ```

-### Node Sync
+### Conclusion

-So far we have seen only local operations.
-The Irmin API also have
-function to perform explicit remote syncs.

-TODO
+Irmin 1.0 is out.
+Defining new mergeable contents is now simpler.
+The
+Irmin API to create stores as also been simplified, as well as
+operations to read and write atomically.
+Finally, flexible first-class
+support for immutable trees has also been added.